Depression is one of the prevalent mental health conditions across the globe. Statistics from the Centers for Disease Control and Prevention (CDC)

 Symptoms of Chronic Depression

-Chronic depression symptoms are similar to those of major depressive disorder but are fewer and less intense.
-They include:
+Chronic depression symptoms are similar to those of

 - Gloominess and feelings of sadness and hopelessness much of the day every day